10 Ways to Improve Your Mental Strength to Push Through a Hard WorkoutSep 14, 2021

 The crowds are often the best part of any athletic event, with their hilarious signs and energetic cheering.
 But you can also find support in a fitness studio, sports team, or online community.
 “When other people give you encouragement, it makes massive effects,” McCormick says.

-Group workouts are led by an enthusiastic instructor who can help you get over a mental block.
+Group workouts, like those available on Openfit Live, are typically led by an enthusiastic instructor who can help you get over a mental block.
 Feeding off the energy of others in a class can also motivate you to push yourself just a little bit harder.
 Even having a virtual community keeping you accountable can do wonders on the days when you feel like giving up.
 “Whether in the gym or a race, [encouragement from others] can be beneficial to help you keep persevering,” McCormick says.

 “Embracing the pain is part and parcel of the sport,” says Emma-Kate Lidbury, a podium regular on the IRONMAN and IRONMAN 70.3 circuits.
 “I view it as a privilege to be able to push my body and mind to their limits.
 How will you cope with [the pain]?
 Can you keep pushing?
 Push through your boundaries and see what happens.
 That’s the really fun part!”